philosophydan/philosophydan.github.io/CSPL.md

 ## Members

 <img src="http://www.danieljsinger.com/images/mephoto.png" style="width: 150px; float: left; margin: 0px 15px 15px 0px;" />
-**Prof. Daniel J. Singer** is an Associate Professor and Chair of the Undergraduate Program in Philosophy at the University of Pennsylvania with a secondary appointment in Legal Studies and Business Ethics in the Wharton School of Business.
+**Prof. Daniel J. Singer** is an Associate Professor at the University of Pennsylvania with a secondary appointment in Legal Studies and Business Ethics in the Wharton School of Business.
 He researchs epistemology (including traditional, formal, and social epistemology), the nature of normativity in ethics and epistemology, and social philosophy with an emphasis on diversity and polarization.
 He directs and organizes the CPSL.
 You can learn more about his [research here](http://www.danieljsinger.com/research/) and see his [CV here](http://www.danieljsinger.com/cv/).

 <br style="clear:both" />